smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 ### Upkeep States

-The upkeeps states are used to track the status of log upkeeps (eligible, performed) across the system, to avoid redundant work by the recoverer.
+The upkeeps states are used to track the status of log upkeeps (ineligible, performed) across the system, to avoid redundant work by the recoverer.

 The states will be persisted to so the latest state to be restored when the node starts up.